-The discount fee percentage, established annually by the OST, the written approval of the State Comptroller, use other can be reduced.
+The discount fee percentage, established annually by the OST, the written approval of the State Comptroller, use other fee limit by which the revenue ass by which the revenue associated with a credit card transaction can be reduced.
 A discount fee within this limit is an approved discount fee.
 The approved discount fee percentage goes into effect on July 1 and ends on June 30 of each fiscal year.